Figma (toy): ex:ride

+figma vehicles

 The figma vehicles branding was used only for the tanks and accessories of the anime Girls und Panzer, such as the Panzer IV Ausf.
 D (Type D).
 The tanks are not officially scaled, but are in scale to Figma figures, putting them at near to 1:12.
 The first vehicle, the Panzer IV Ausf.
 D "Finals" version, was released in October 2015.